An exporter who issues certificates of origin must always be able to document the origin.

-Until a new contract note has been prepared by the seller with space for input of the nationality of the crew and incorporated in a supplier's declaration, the current contract note can be used for issuing a certificate of origin.
 The rules of origin in the applicable trade agreement continue to apply as before in connection with exports.
 Exporters are kindly asked to take note of the crew requirements with regard to nationality in the various free trade agreements.
 Where the information in the contract note/catch certificate regarding the crew is not certain, the exporter must ensure that the requirement in the respective free trade agreement is fulfilled before issuing the certificate of origin.

 Fish caught inside a contracting party's territorial waters